 The rising cost of funerals is leaving many people struggling to cope with the financial burden of paying for their loved one's send off.
 At Royal London, we have a proud history of supporting families to avoid funeral poverty – it’s why we were founded.

-We lead and influence the Government and industry, and provide practical support, to help people have an affordable and dignified funeral.
+Today we have a number of initiatives to help tackle funeral poverty.
+We’ve partnered with the Quaker Social Action to help provide funeral grants for vulnerable people, we offer a number of protection products to help UK families, we lead and influence the Government and industry, and provide practical support, to help people have an affordable and dignified funeral.

 The Covid-19 pandemic has triggered a greater awareness of the need to openly approach the subject of death and funeral planning to prevent funeral poverty.
 We want to help make these conversations easier and overcome the taboo around death in society.

 Lost for Words exhibition

 Find out all about Lost for Words, our digital exhibition with acclaimed photographer Rankin, that reminds us that everyone will benefit from talking about death.

 Our new book How to Die Well is a practical guide to death, dying and loss, featuring inclusive cultural conversations and all-important support and resources for anyone dealing with death.

 Helping those facing funeral poverty